-The rylic celebrates a community spirit and can be summarised as the following:
+The song celebrates a community spirit and can be summarised as the following:

-China problem ultimately is peasant problem.
-For thousands of years, Chinese history alternates between order and chaos, and nearly all the chaoses and the changes of dynasty were the result of unfair land distribution, as over the years the farmland had been concentrated in the hand of a small number of rich and powerful, while the majority of peasants became landless labourers.
+China’s problem ultimately is a peasant problem.
+For thousands of years, Chinese history alternates between order and chaos, and nearly all the chaoses and the changes of dynasties were the results of unfair land distribution, as over the years the farmland had been concentrated in the hand of a small number of rich and powerful, while the majority of peasants became landless labourers.
 It is a hotbed for violent revolution aiming at land redistribution.

-The collectively owned Commune system is a unique Chinese invention based on particular China situation.
-For the first time in history Chinese peasants had been organised with a hope to help the nation to deviate from that fateful loop.
+The collectively owned Commune system is a unique Chinese invention based on a particular China situation.
+For the first time in history, Chinese peasants had been organized with the hope to help the nation to deviate from that fateful loop.

 COMMENTS FROM GOOGLE PLUS